Teardrop tattoo on deputy's face forces two to resign

 A teardrop tattoo is usually aligned with prison art and is perceived to echo various insinuations.
 A California law enforcement gang expert once testified in a west coast court that the tattoos are often used to signify time served or possibly references to the number of people an individual has killed.

 The other deputy involved, James Hammett, was on administrative duty when deputy Clark drew the image on his face.
 Hammett was on an assignment that kept him out of public involvement following the shooting death of Melvin Watkins in September.
 Hammett shot Watkins after responding to reports Watkins was in a violent stupor with family and friends at a home in a neighborhood off Jefferson Highway.
+The case has since been turned over to the District Attorney's office.

 Hammett was allowed back at work – though only permitted to do administrative tasks – after findings showed he acted within the scope of his duties, the sheriff’s office said previously.